 Neither the dollar amounts nor the class groupings outlined here should be viewed as guarantees or limits.
 The financial success of the Firm as a whole and the Unique Value of each associate’s performance and contributions are the primary variables affecting the bonus amount.

 Each associate is informed of the Committee’s bonus decision, and provided with the general reasoning behind the bonus decision and its calculation.
 The annual review process is used to identify specific actions that may be taken in the future to increase bonus potential, and total compensation could be above or below the anticipated ranges.

 Recognizing that associates with a variety of career aspirations make valuable contributions to the Firm, and in the interest of attracting and retaining those associates, the Firm has developed the Flex Program.
 Any associate, beginning in his or her fourth year (and after at least one full year of service with the Firm), is eligible to participate by requesting approval from the Firm’s Board of Directors.
 The associate and the Board of Directors will mutually agree upon a specific, reduced billable hour expectation and related base salary.
 The salary of an associate on the Flex Program will be adjusted to reflect the adjusted hours expectation.
-Benefits will remain the same.
 Bonuses for associates on the Flex Program are determined using the same factors as described above.